 What Are The Advantages Of A VPS?

-With a VPS you have more control, more power and much more flexibility to upgrade your hosting.
+With a Virtual Server you have more control, more power and much more flexibility to upgrade your hosting.

 The important point is that with shared or reseller hosting you have two important restrictions: